Hank Adams: Documentary work

 In order to heighten awareness of the treaty fishing disputes in the Pacific Northwest, Adams produced As Long as the Rivers Run, a documentary film.
 Filmed between 1968 and 1970, this work documented the struggles between Native Americans and government officials during the Fish Wars, a series of actions where Indigenous Americans sought to uphold their fishing rights.
-Adams dedicated this film to his sister-in-law, Valerie Bridges, who died in a drowning incident while demonstrating for fishing rights.The film was shown in 1972 to occupiers of the Main Interior Building, BIA headquarters in Washington, D.C..
+Adams dedicated this film to his sister-in-law, Valerie Bridges, who died in a drowning incident while demonstrating for fishing rights.The film was shown in 1972 to occupiers of the Main Interior Building, BIA headquarters in Washington, D.C.
 Adams later said that since the film showed violence against Native American women during protests, it may have contributed to the occupiers trashing the Interior building.

 As Long as the Rivers Run was digitally remastered and made available to the public after it was acquired by the nonprofit organization Salmon Defense.

 Legacy

 Adams was considered by many in the Indian community as one of the most influential people in the movement.
 Leonard Garment, the lead White House aide in resolving both the BIA occupation and Wounded Knee incident, said of Adams: "Hank Adams' role in the peaceful resolution of some very difficult problems is still vividly clear in my mind."

 Vine Deloria Jr. (Standing Rock Sioux), an historian, major Native American writer, and rights activist, said Adams was one of the most important Indians of the last 60 years.

 Adams was a member of the Franks Landing Indian Community of the Nisqually people.
 He died on December 21, 2020, in Olympia, Washington.

+On May 16, 2024, he was honored with a Google Doodle.